It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

-We wouldn't be able to do that unless we had a strict process carefully laid out.
-One that we can replicate and improve on for each launch, without spending hours and days reinventing the wheel.
+If you want to get your next course or digital product out in record time, listen up.
+At Content Sparks, we create and launch 2 to 3 new products every single month; we wouldn't be able to do that unless we had a strict process carefully laid out.
+One that we can replicate and improve on for each launch without spending hours and days reinventing the wheel.

-If you want to move quickly with your next launch, just be aware of one thing.
 The ‘speedster product launch' won't maximize your sales in one big release.
-In order to put out so many products, we like to make our launches a bit smaller and then build up sales over time.
+In order to put out so many products, we make our launches a bit smaller and then build up sales over time.
 If we were only releasing one every few months, we'd probably take longer on the launch planning part.

 Quicker, smaller launches are also a great way to test a new product without investing an enormous amount of effort and money.
 If you're insanely busy with other things in your life, it's better to get your product launched on a smaller scale so that it's earning for you.
 If it's a success, you can then spend a little extra time building a funnel to get more leads and do a larger launch the next time.